vlongle/recsys_data/README.md

     - Epsilon-greedy: not good to be uniform over all arms
     - Epsilon per arms: similar spirit to Thompson sampling or UCB.

+### MNIST
+y,z routing works pretty well.
+TODO: use the image directly instead of y, z for the neural and recurrent router.

 https://docs.ray.io/en/latest/rllib/rllib-training.html
 Curriculum learning in the middle for other tasks.